-What To Do After You Write Your Book
+What to Do After You Write a Book: 5 Next Steps

 What do you do after you write a book?

-If this is your first book, or first book that you’ve finished, you’re probably asking all of these questions.
-You’re not alone in this wondering.
+If this is your first book, or first book that you've finished, you're probably asking all of these questions.
+You're not alone.

 Do you look into self-publishing?
 Or maybe it's time to look for a literary agent?
 Or should you hire an editor to double check your formatting?